bfitz1/freecodecamp-solutions/javascript-algorithms-and-data-structures/telephone-number-validator/README.md

 # Telephone Number Validator

 A part of freeCodeCamp's *JavaScript Algorithms and Data Structures* course.
+Pretty straightforward use of regexes again; not much to it.